CareTransition-Audit: A Benchmark to Audit Discharge Summaries for Efficient Care Transitions: Introduction

 \section{Introduction}

-High-quality discharge documentation is essential for patient safety and a key determinant of readmission risk after hospitalization, as it facilitates a seamless transition from hospital to home through the effective transfer of necessary information~\cite{care, ideal} about medications and follow‑up, and preventable adverse events in the early post‑discharge period.
+High-quality discharge documentation is essential for patient safety and is a key determinant of readmission risk after hospitalization, as it facilitates a seamless transition from hospital to home through the effective transfer of necessary information~\cite{care, ideal} on medications and follow‑up, and preventable adverse events in the early post‑discharge period.
 Studies of patients hospitalized with heart failure and other high‑risk conditions have shown that discharge summaries containing key content elements such as medication changes, pending tests, and clear follow‑up plans, are associated with lower odds of 30‑day readmission \cite{heart}, showing the importance of patient‑centered documentation in safe transitions of care.
+In most clinical workflows, physicians write the formal discharge note while clinical nurses are responsible for educating the patient and family before discharge, using that same documentation as a reference.
+When the discharge note is vague or incomplete, it increases the risk of miscommunication and missed education points.
+Manual auditing of these notes is time and labor intensive making it difficult to perform at scale.